Camping Near East Canyon State Park

 What are some nearby attractions and activities?

-What are the camping fees in East Canyon State Park?
+What are the camping fees at East Canyon State Park?

 Top points of interest near East Canyon State Park